bitburner-official/bitburner-src/markdown/bitburner.server.sqlportopen.md

 ## Server.sqlPortOpen property

-Flag indicating whether SQL Port is open
+Whether or not the SQL Port is open

 **Signature:**